 Generate a frame, push it to video, or hand a song to the Orchestrator.

-Bring your own OpenRouter and fal.ai keys — fal.ai signs the short-lived storage URLs that deliver your frames and audio to the video models, so it's required. ffmpeg installs separately via Homebrew.
+Requires the free VS Code editor.
+Bring your own OpenRouter and fal.ai keys — fal.ai signs the short-lived storage URLs that deliver your frames and audio to the video models, so it's required.